Susanmarie Harrington, WID Director & Professor of English

 Susanmarie joined the faculty at UVM in 2008.
 She directs the Writing in the Disciplines Program faculty development offerings, drawing on her prior experience as director of composition (1995-2006) and department chair (2006-2008) at Indiana University Purdue University Indianapolis.
 Her research interests explore how values about writing are enacted in curricula, program design, and assessment.
 Her publications include Basic Writing as a Political Act and The Outcomes Book: Debate and Consensus in the Wake of the Council of Writing Program Administrators' Outcomes Statement.

-Holly Painter, WID Faculty Associate & Lecturer of English
+Holly Painter, WID Faculty Associate, Graduate Writing Center Interim Coordinator, and Lecturer of English

 Holly (she/they) joined the faculty at UVM in 2016.
 She teaches in the English department and the Honors College, as well as in programs including the Liberal Arts in Prison Program, the Teacher-Advisor Program, the Liberal Arts Scholars Program, and the Arts & Creativity Learning Community.
 Holly holds an MFA in Creative Writing from the University of Canterbury in Christchurch, New Zealand and is the author of four collections of poetry.